OfficeDev/office-js-docs-pr/docs/pnp/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 1. Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 2. Install the following workloads:
     - ASP.NET and web development
-    - .NET Core cross-platform development.
-You need at least .NET Core version 2.2 or later to run the completed sample.
+    - .NET Core cross-platform development. **Note:** You need at least .NET Core version 2.2 or later to run the completed sample.
     - Office/SharePoint development
-    - Visual Studio Tools for Office (VSTO).
-This is an individual component.
+    - Visual Studio Tools for Office (VSTO). **Note:** This is an **Individual** component.

 You also need the following:

 - An Office 365 account.
 You can join the [Office 365 Developer Program](https://aka.ms/devprogramsignup) that includes a free 1 year subscription to Office 365.
 - A Microsoft Azure Tenant.
-This add-in requires Azure Active Directiory (AD).
-Azure AD provides identity services that applications use for authentication and authorization.
 A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).

 ## The Cell analyzer VSTO Add-in

-This guide uses the [VSTO Add-in shared library for Office web add-in](https://github.com/OfficeDev/PnP-OfficeAddins/tree/vstoshared/Samples/VSTO-shared-code-start) PnP solution.
+This tutorial uses the [VSTO Add-in shared library for Office web add-in](https://github.com/OfficeDev/PnP-OfficeAddins/tree/vstoshared/Samples/VSTO-shared-code-start) PnP solution.
 The **/start** folder contains the VSTO Add-in solution that you will migrate.
 Your goal is to migrate the VSTO Add-in to a modern Office web add-in by sharing code when possible.

 > [!NOTE]
-> The sample uses C# but you can apply the techniques in this guide to a VSTO Add-in written in any .NET language.
+> The sample uses C# but you can apply the techniques in this tutorial to a VSTO Add-in written in any .NET language.

 1. Download the [VSTO Add-in shared library for Office web add-in](https://github.com/OfficeDev/PnP-OfficeAddins/tree/vstoshared/Samples/VSTO-shared-code-start) PnP solution to a working folder on your computer.
 2. Start Visual Studio 2019 and open the **/start/Cell-Analyzer.sln** solution.